Textualize/rich/README.md

 ## Compatibility

 Rich works with Linux, OSX, and Windows.
 True color / emoji works with new Windows Terminal, classic terminal is limited to 8 colors.
+Rich requires Python 3.6.1 or later.

-Rich also works with [Jupyter notebooks](https://jupyter.org/) with no additional configuration required.
+Rich works with [Jupyter notebooks](https://jupyter.org/) with no additional configuration required.

 ## Installing